The Sunset Difference: C-Section Scar Revision

 *Patient results may vary.

 Caesarean sections, or C-sections, are quite common when delivering babies.
-Though obstetricians are trained to perform C-sections as low on the belly as possible, sometimes the urgency of a situation can create some not so aesthetically pleasing scars.
-C-sections scars can run either across the width of the belly or vertical, through a woman’s navel.
-They can vary from thin, squiggly white lines to thick, raised scars that can be painful to the touch.
-Our meticulous surgeons are highly experienced in scar revision and take great pleasure in helping women find treatment for these minor imperfections.
+Though obstetricians are trained to perform C-sections as low on the belly as possible, sometimes the urgency of a situation can create unfortunate scarring.
+C-section scars can run either across the width of the belly or vertical, through a woman’s navel.
+They vary from thin, squiggly white lines to thick, raised scars that can be painful to the touch.

 Treating a scar from a C-section can be a very satisfying process.
 Most women who choose to remove their scar from a C-section do so because:

 - The scar is visible through clothing, or while wearing swimwear.

 - The scar is depressed or deformed and causing extra skin to hang over the scar.

 - They have red, raised, or painful scars (also known as keloids) that need to be removed or revised.

 How is a Revision for C-Section Scarring Performed?

 Many women undergo the C-section scar removal procedure as part of a mommy makeover treatment.
 Usually a tummy tuck (or mini tummy tuck) is performed on horizontal C-section scars to remove excess skin and pull it tight.
 In cases of a vertical depressed scar running from the belly button down, the scar is often removed, and then liposuction may be performed to flatten the tummy and remove fat from surrounding skin.